 Action 1.2.
-Add criteria to the Redmond Municipal Code to allow for the consistent and predictable implementation of affordable housing impact fee waivers.
+Add criteria to the Redmond Zoning Code to allow for consistent and predictable implementation of affordable housing impact fee waivers.

-This action requires a municipal code amendment which would establish eligibility criteria for the impact fee waivers available to applicants developing new affordable housing units.
-Current Redmond Municipal Code includes a section allowing impact fee exemptions for low and moderate-income housing (RMC.
+Description: This action requires a Zoning Code amendment which would establish eligibility criteria for the impact fee waivers available to applicants developing new affordable housing units.
+Current Redmond Code includes a section allowing impact fee exemptions for low and moderate-income housing (RMC.
 3.10.070, Exemptions from the requirement to pay fire, park, and school impact fees for low- and moderate-income housing).
-However, this has not been implemented since it lacks guidance and eligibility criteria.
+However, this has not been implemented since it lacks implementation guidance and eligibility criteria.
 The payment of this one-time fee is due when the building permit is issued.7

 State law allows local governments to provide a partial impact fee exemption for low-income housing (generally up to 80% AMI) of not more than 80 percent of the impact fees, with no explicit requirement to pay the exempted portion of the fee from public funds other than impact fee accounts.
-A full impact fee exemption could be provided; however, with a full waiver, the remaining percentage of the exempted fee must be paid from public funds other than impact fee accounts.
-The developer must record a covenant that prohibits using the
+A full impact fee exemption could be provided; however, with a full waiver, the remaining percentage of the exempted fee must be paid from public funds other than impact record a covenant that prohibits using the property for purposes other than low income housing.
+(RCW 82.02.060).